werheng/vite-plugin-env-runtime/README.md

 - **Type:** `string`
 - **Default:** `__PRODUCTION__APP__CONF__`

-  This is the name of the global variable that will be used to configure your environment variables.
-In the browser, the global variable name is `window.__PRODUCTION__APP__CONF__`.
+  This is the name of the global variable that will be used to configure your Env variables.
+In the browser, the default global variable name is `window.__PRODUCTION__APP__CONF__`.

 ### `prefix`

 - **Type:** `string`
 - **Default:** `VITE_`

-  Matches the environment variables that need to be configured.
+  Matches the Env variables that need to be configured.

 ### `filename`